pmonks/spinner/README.md

   (:require [spinner.core :as spin]))
 ```

-**Important Note:** your REPL must be run in a trampoline (`lein trampoline repl`) in order for ANSI escape sequences to be available.
+**Important Note:** if you're using leiningen, your REPL must be run in a trampoline (`lein trampoline repl`) in order for ANSI escape sequences to be available.

 [The API documentation](https://pmonks.github.io/spinner/) has full details on the functionality provided by the library, and [the unit tests](https://github.com/pmonks/spinner/blob/master/test/spinner/core_test.clj) have several examples of usage.